 Understanding nutrition claims

 The label may make a number of nutrition claims such as 'gluten free', 'low GI', 'low fat', 'reduced salt' or 'high fibre'.
 These mean the product meets strict criteria set by the government.
 Even if a product makes a nutrition claim, this doesn't mean that it is healthy.
 For example, a product that is 'low fat' may have more kilojoules (energy) than another similar product.
 Check the nutrition information panel to see how the product compares.

-How to read the Nutrition Information Panel
+How to read the nutrition information panel

 Look out for information about: